jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - In the game, health tints restore party member HP during a battle or outside of battle when not near an Expedition flag.
  - Another enabler for Lumina token strategies
+ - 26/10/2025: Made lifegain targeted to support The 67th Gommage strategy

 ## Julien Tiny Head